ashfurrow/blog/source/blog/2018-03-17-building-better-software-by-building-better-teams.html.markdown

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Code is never the challenge.
 Well-rested comfortable people who feel emotionally safe have solved every problem I’ve put in front of them.</p>&mdash; C J Silverio can deadlift you (@ceejbot) <a href="https://twitter.com/ceejbot/status/761569569802551300?ref_src=twsrc%5Etfw">August 5, 2016</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-In the absence of obstacles, Humans _will_ care.
+In the absence of obstacles, humans _will_ care.

 We foster synergy through psychological safety, and we recognize that humans will care for one another _by default_ if unimpeded by their environment.